-An incredibly rich and old-fashioned flavored apple butter that makes itself while you are sleeping.
-The long, slow cooking process renders a wonderfully deep flavor with notes of caramelized apple.
+An incredibly rich and old-fashioned flavored slow cooker apple butter recipe that’s hands off.
+The long, slow cooking process renders a wonderfully rich and deep flavor with notes of caramelized apple.
 It’s absolutely delicious!
 And if you want to store it long term, this recipe includes instructions for canning your apple butter!

 My husband, Todd, and I have several annual harvesting traditions.
 For years now, starting when we were dating, we’ve gone wild blackberry picking each Summer.
 Now that we have acreage with tons of blackberries of our own, we don’t have to venture very far.
 Our record high was 19 gallon freezer bags full!
 We enjoyed healthy smoothies all year long.